bg-hero-mexico

 Mexican Consumer Attitudes & Behaviors

-In addition to being avid ecommerce shoppers, Mexican consumers share particular attitudes about their online shopping — attitudes ecommerce businesses will need to be aware of.
+Mexican consumers are avid ecommerce shoppers and share particular attitudes about their online shopping — attitudes that ecommerce businesses will need to be aware of.

 Mobile commerce adoption is high

-In 2021, 72% of ecommerce purchases in Mexico were made with a mobile device, compared to 28% made with a desktop.
+In 2023, 79% of ecommerce purchases in Mexico were made with a mobile device — up 7% from 2021 — and 21% made purchases with a desktop.
 When we look at the devices Mexican consumers prefer to use, the numbers skew strongly toward smartphones and laptops:

 Mexicans are big social media consumers

-Social media is widely used in Mexico, so much so that social commerce is expected to account for 40% of all ecommerce sales in Mexico by 2025.
+Social media is widely used in Mexico, so much so that social commerce — also known as conversational commerce — is expected to account for 40% of all ecommerce sales in Mexico by 2025.
 This creates opportunities for social advertising and ecommerce businesses.

-Here’s a breakdown of the social media channels Mexicans use most often and the ad reach opportunity for each:
+Here’s a breakdown of the social media channels Mexicans use most often and the ad reach opportunity for each, according to a 2024 Data Portal report:

 Payment methods in Mexico run the gamut

-Credit and debit cards are the top payment methods used by consumers in Mexico when they shop online.
-Digital wallets such as PayPal come in second, and cash-based payment methods such as Oxxo are also popular.
+Credit and debit cards remain the top payment methods used by consumers in Mexico when they shop online.
+Digital wallets such as PayPal come in second, and cash-based payment methods such as OXXO are also popular.

 Ecommerce Fraud in Mexico